 6. Reduced Overcrowding:

-Efficient patient flow optimization helps hospitals better manage hospital bed management during peak times, reducing overcrowding and long waits.
+Efficient patient movement helps hospitals better manage hospital bed management during peak times, reducing overcrowding and long waits.
 Optimizing patient movement ensures that beds are turned over efficiently, making space for new patients.

 This helps hospitals avoid delays in care and ensures that patients receive timely treatment without unnecessary waiting.